 The AID12 subfield is equal to the 12 LSBs of the AID of the non-AP STA and the Trigger frame is sent by the AP with which the non-AP STA is associated with or by the AP corresponding to the transmitted BSSID if the non-AP STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA field set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits.

-The AID12 subfield is 0, the non-AP STA is associated with the AP that sent the Trigger frame, the non-AP STA supports the UORA procedure, and the conditions the conditions in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied.
+The AID12 subfield indicates allocation of one or more contiguous RA-RUs for associated STAs, the non-AP STA is associated with the AP that sent the Trigger frame, the non-AP STA supports the UORA procedure, and the conditions the conditions in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied.

-The AID12 subfield is 2045, the non-AP STA is not associated with the AP that sent the Trigger frame, the non-AP STA supports the UORA procedure, the conditions in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied, and the resource that the non-AP STA gains access to is sufficient for the non-AP STA to include the pending frame.
+The AID12 subfield indicates allocation of one or more contiguous RA-RUs for unassocaited STAs, the non-AP STA is not associated with the AP that sent the Trigger frame, the non-AP STA supports the UORA procedure, the conditions in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied, and the resource that the non-AP STA gains access to is sufficient for the non-AP STA to include the pending frame.

 The CS Required subfield in the Trigger frame is 1 and the UL MU CS condition described in 26.5.2.5 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0 or the response was solicited by a frame containing a TRS Control subfield.